parvez-sbg/Python_Automation/README.md

-# parvez
+# Python Automation
-test repo for python codes
+test repo for python codes and and automation concepts